Please click on the venue of choice to read more information.

-On the 6th of October 2015, the Nordic Investment Managers Forum in Luxembourg celebrates its second event: five leading asset managers from Scandinavia will unite to discuss important market trends and investment topics with professional investors.
-We invite you to join us at our event following the successes of the first, at the grand and picturesque Chateau de Septfontaines in Luxembourg City.
-The forum is organised by Danske Invest, DNB Asset Management, East Capital, Origo and Sparinvest.
+After four successful events in Luxembourg, the Nordic Investment Managers Forum 2018 will also be held in Germany and Switzerland for the first time.
+Five leading asset managers from Scandinavia will unite to discuss important market trends and investment topics with you.
+We invite you to join us at our events in Luxembourg City, Munich and Zurich.
+The forum is organised by Danske Invest, DNB Asset Management, SKAGEN, Jyske Bank and Sparinvest.

 The name Scandinavia translates to ‘the dangerous peninsula’, which relates both to dangerous sea currents and the blustery north wind: the Nordic countries learned a long time ago, therefore, how to survive storms.
 That is apparent to this day.
 On the one hand, the Scandinavian asset managers prove themselves to be robust and stable partners for their investors; on the other hand, they also set new standards in terms of customer orientation, transparency and sustainability.
 These values, which ultimately set the foundations for a strong market position, have also been subscribed to by the Nordic Investment Managers Forum.

-Guests can expect an in-depth analysis of current investment topics, clear statements and an open exchange of opinions with the five fund managers from the leading Nordic asset management companies.
+Guests can expect an in-depth analysis of current investment topics, clear statements and an open exchange of opinions with selected fund managers from the leading Nordic asset management companies.
 The flat hierarchy Scandinavians stand for allows investors direct access to portfolio managers and decision-makers, allowing for a hands-on experience.

 Archive of Nordic Investment Managers Forum news

-w/Danske Invest, DNB, East Capital, Origo & Sparinvest
+Danske Invest, DNB, Jyske Bank, SKAGEN & Sparinvest

 If you have any questions, please get in touch with the following contact persons.